 Managing damp and condensation in homes

-With recent national coverage of damp and mould in homes across England, we want to reassure you of the steps we take to help prevent extreme cases of mould in the Council’s homes.
+With recent national coverage of damp and mould in homes across the country, we want to reassure you of the steps we take to help prevent extreme cases of mould in the Council’s homes.

-When we receive contact about damp and mould we initially refer to a specialist surveying company, who will visit the property and assess the problem that the customer is experiencing.
-They will commonly look around the home for the cause of the problem which needs repairing.
+When we receive contact about damp and mould we use a specialist surveying company, who will visit the property and assess the problem that the customer is experiencing.
+They will look around the home to see if there is a cause of the problem which needs repairing.
 These can include:

 - Leaking roof

 - Defective damp proof course or damp-proof membrane

 - Porous brickworks and mortar

 You are expected to ventilate and heat your home properly so that damp doesn’t build up.